Dehumidifier Size Calculator

 Your calculator result should usually fall somewhere inside these general bands for similar room types.
 If it is far outside, double-check your measurements and humidity reading.

-Place the unit where air can circulate freely around it: several inches away from walls and furniture, and ideally central to the area you are drying.
-Keep doors and windows closed while it is running so you are not constantly bringing in humid outdoor air.
+Where should I put it?
+Give it room to breathe — several inches clear of walls and furniture, ideally central to the area you are drying.
+Keep doors and windows shut while it runs so you are not feeding it fresh humid air from outside.